 A cardholder may open a personal U.S. Bank student checking account, allowing the Wildcard to be used as an automatic teller machine (ATM)/debit card.
-Cardholders can then make purchases wherever debit cards are accepted.
-For more information, please view: www.usbank.com/northwestern
+Cardholders can then make purchases wherever debit cards are accepted as well as write checks against an available balance.